JoseParrenoGarcia/alumbra-comares/docs/playbook.md

 }
 ```

-Each milestone creates or modifies files in `sections/`.
-This keeps `index.html` stable and allows agents to work on sections in parallel without conflicts.
+This pattern applies to the homepage section shells that still live under `sections/`.
+It keeps `index.html` stable and allows agents to work on homepage sections in parallel without conflicts.

+Do not reintroduce homepage-style partials for standalone pages unless a milestone explicitly calls for that architecture change.

 If M3 has not been implemented yet, raise this as a blocker before writing section HTML.

+---

+## Navigation Convention

+- `index.html` keeps its static nav because it uses same-page `#hash` anchors
+- Main subpages use the placeholder pattern `<nav class="nav" id="main-nav" data-nav="subpage"></nav>`
+- `js/nav.js` injects the shared subpage nav markup on `DOMContentLoaded`
+- Legal pages (`privacidad.html`, `cookies.html`) keep their simpler static nav unless a milestone explicitly changes that

+If you update shared subpage navigation, change `js/nav.js` first instead of copy-editing individual subpages.

 ---